 Thalidomide analogs include:

-- Lenalidomide (Revlimid), which is approved for treating myelodysplastic syndrome (with 5q- syndrome) and multiple myeloma
+- Lenalidomide (Revlimid), which is approved for treating myelodysplastic syndrome (with 5q- syndrome), multiple myeloma and mantle cell lymphoma

 - Pomalidomide (Pomalyst), which is approved for treating multiple myeloma